joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/060-Wireless-Security.md

 ### Site Survey

-Conducting a site survey is essential for optimizing the placement and configuration of wireless access points.
+Conducting a site survey is important for optimizing the placement and configuration of wireless access points.
 It helps identify potential interference sources, assess signal strength, and ensure comprehensive coverage.

 - Evaluate physical environment and identify obstacles.
 - Measure existing signal strength and coverage areas.